OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 ### Checking a Polling Tentacle

-*On the Octopus Server machine*, open a web browser and navigate to [https://localhost:10943](https://localhost:10943) (or your chosen Tentacle communications port if it isn't the default).
+*On the Octopus server machine*, open a web browser and navigate to [https://localhost:10943](https://localhost:10943) (or your chosen Tentacle communications port if it isn't the default).
 Make sure an**HTTPS** URL is used.

 The page shown should look like the one below.